-- All pupils will be assessed based on our RE assessment procedures and the guidance offered by the Local Agreed Syllabus and Diocesan advice.
-Children's work is evaluated and assessments for each child are carried out at agreed points in the academic year. - RE units are assessed termly, assessing a key objective for the units of work studied in that term.
-These assessments are stored within the Religious Education folder on the school server. - EoY RE assessments are made in each year group, using a skills overview sheet (created from Archbishop Benson CoE School's RE Progression of Skills matrix.
-These assessments are also stored within the Religious Education folder on the school server. - These assessments will inform future planning/assessment; reporting to parents and curriculum monitoring by the RE Lead and the Headteacher. - Individual Pupil Progress is monitored by class teachers and data is stored in the Religious Education folder on the school server. - Samples of work are kept by the Religious Education Lead Teacher. - Summative end-of-year RE assessments are made and included in EoY pupil reports to parents.
+All pupils will be assessed based on our RE assessment procedures and the guidance offered by the Local Agreed Syllabus and Diocesan advice.
+Children's work is evaluated and assessments for each child are carried out at agreed points in the academic year.
+All assessments are stored within the Religious Education folder on the school server.

+- Children's understanding of R.E. units are assessed half-termly, assessing their outcomes for the key question for the unit of work studied. - Children are assessed at the end of each Phase: Y2, Y4 and Y6. - EoY R.E. assessments are made in each year group.
+These assessments will inform future planning/assessment, reporting to parents and curriculum monitoring by the R.E.
+Lead and the Headteacher. - Samples of work are kept by the Religious Education Lead Teacher. - Summative end-of-year RE assessments are made and included in EoY pupil reports to parents.